 GOES WITH EVERYTHING.

 Especially your heart.
-This classic 28" necklace is made from bullet casings collected from former conflict areas in Africa and then remade into beads by women who have overcome modern day slavery, and those at risk of exploitation.
+This 28" necklace has everything from subtle ombre to geometric flair.
+We can't get enough!
+It's made from bullet casings collected from former conflict areas in Africa and then remade into beads by women who have overcome modern day slavery, and those at risk of exploitation.

 The Ombre necklace solidly made, and really does go with everything.
 Whether you're looking to match and elegant blouse or you want to dress up a t-shirt, it goes.
-This two-tone necklace complements your gold and/or silver accessories.
 Wear it knowing your dollars support your sisters.

 Each piece of Ethic Goods jewelry we sell, is handcrafted by the woman it helps employ.
 By buying this jewelry, you are truly shopping with purpose, and by wearing this jewelry, you become a meaningful part of her story, and give freedom to women around the world.